Skip to main content

 The challenge confronting the extractive industry is to scale up promising innovative production technologies and to demonstrate that raw materials can be extracted sustainably at minimum environmental and social costs.
 Reducing high extraction costs while improving the participation of civil society from the beginning of the production process will help in raising awareness and trust among local communities and other stakeholders.
 Scaling up the most promising technologies and launching them onto the market will strengthen the competitiveness of European industries within the extractive sector.

 The industry- and user-driven multidisciplinary projects presented here have developed solutions with good prospects for ending up on the market and reinforcing the competitiveness of the EU raw materials industry.
 In addition, each project contributes towards meeting the EU’s ambitious energy and climate targets, reducing negative environmental and health and safety impacts and risks, and gaining the trust of EU citizens in the raw materials sector.
 The ROBOMINERS project created a bio-inspired, modular and reconfigurable robot for mining small and difficult-to-access deposits.
 Goldeneye provides next-generation tools for mining safety, environmental monitoring and mineralogical mapping in real time.
-Dig_IT built a smart industrial Internet of things platform to improve the efficiency and sustainability of mining operations by connecting cyber and physical systems.
-NEXTGEN SIMS developed strategies for the safe introduction of autonomous carbon-neutral (battery-powered) mining machinery and the required infrastructure for a fully digitally connected mine, tested under real-life conditions.
+Dig_IT and illuMINEation built smart industrial internet of things platforms to improve the health and safety, efficiency, and sustainability of mining operations by connecting cyber and physical systems.
+NEXGEN SIMS developed strategies for the safe introduction of autonomous carbon-neutral (battery-powered) mining machinery and the required infrastructure for a fully digitally connected mine, tested under real-life conditions.
 RE-SOURCING advanced the responsible sourcing of raw materials across global mineral value chains to support the green energy transition.
 SUMEX established a sustainability framework that provides guidance on how extractive industries can achieve sustainability goals while operating within the political framework established by the Green Deal.